 - 1. Select the Remote LSM via the Network menu. - 2.
 Select a remote clip in the banks.

-The corresponding F\ key lights red. - 3.
-Press ENTER on the Remote. - 4.
-Repeat the 3 first steps as necessary until last clip is entered.
+The corresponding F key lights red.

+- 3. Press ENTER on the Remote. - 4.
+Repeat the three first steps as many times as necessary until the last clip is entered.